- 1 Land Registry Compliant Lease Plan:

-A portion of the circumstances where a Land Registry Compliant leaseplan will be required are:
+A portion of the circumstances where a Land Registry Compliant Lease Plan will require are:

-- The first time that a leasehold property is enlisted.
+- The first time that a leasehold property enlist.

-- When a rent has been expanded (in fact another rent with a more extended term is allowed and should be enlisted).
+- When a rent has expanded (in fact another rent with a more extended term allows and should enlist).

-- If the destruction of the property changes, for example, if an upper floor level were stretched out into the rooftop space.
+- If the destruction of the property changes, for example, if an upper floor level stretches out into the rooftop space.

 In making a Land Registry Compliant Plan we ensure it follows the rules as expressed in Supplement 2 of the Land Registry Practice Guide 40.
 Such things as:-